 Over the past five years, SoFi has expanded to offer student loan refinancing from all Title IV accredited universities and graduate programs, as well as mortgages, mortgage refinancing, and personal loans.

 Rather than rely on traditional underwriting, the founders of SoFi decided to take a more holistic approach to determine which borrowers would be the lowest risk.
 The lender considers borrowers’ on-time payment history, earning potential, and the industry where they work to be better indicators of responsibility than FICO score.
+(However, improving your score is always a good idea.
+Check out Experian Boost to see how.)

 Read on to learn how this non-traditional lender is able to offer great rates and excellent customer service to the most responsible borrowers: